Endangered Species Act of 1973: Executive, legislative, and judicial entanglements

 That project did not advance well enough to preclude a listing petition in 2012, which resulted in a formal listing as "threatened" in 2014.
 This action was overturned by the courts in 2015, when it was challenged by business interests associated with oil and gas extraction.
 Conservation groups resumed petitioning for listing of the species, with the executive branch repeatedly deferring a decision until 2022.
 It was then that a listing was finalized that classified the southern population as endangered and the northern population as threatened.
 However, in 2023 Congress passed a bill that negated the listing, which was promptly vetoed by President Biden.
 In 2025, a federal court in Texas ruled in favor of a case filed by the State of Texas and several petroleum companies that pointed to problems in the 2022 listing decision.
 The Trump Administration did not defend against the lawsuit and even requested the court to overturn the listing rule.
 As summarized by the Sierra Club, "The court denied intervention by environmental groups who sought to defend the rule or prevent its vacatur, which meant no party in the lawsuit objected to the Fish and Wildlife Service's about face or acted to protect the species."
+February 2026 a regulatory posting delisted both the northern and southern populations.

-In sum, from 1998 through 2025, two executive agencies of the federal government, two judicial actions, and one attempt by Congress to overturn a listing decision all played roles in how the Endangered Species Act would be applied to the conservation of the Lesser prairie-chicken.
+In sum, from 1998 to early 2026, two executive agencies of the federal government, two judicial actions, and one attempt by Congress to overturn a listing decision all played roles in how the Endangered Species Act would be applied to the conservation of the Lesser prairie-chicken.
 An even more complicated example is the gray wolf, as presented in a 2020 report by the Congressional Research Service subtitled, "A Case Study in Listing and Delisting Challenges."
 Details of this report appear in a delisting section later on this page.